Flameish/Novel-Grabber/README.md

 Novel-Grabber is a gui based web scrapper that can download and convert chapters into EPUB from various supported web/light novel sites or from any other site manually.

 ## Features
-- Extensive and easy to use manual grabbing
+- Over 100 supported sites
+- A manual mode for unsupported sites
 - Image support
-- Style removal
-- Unwanted content removal via blacklisted HTML tags
+- Blacklist HTML tags to remove unwanted content
-- EPUB metadata
-- Desktop and email notifications for new chapter releases of followed novels
+- A library to keep track of new releases for your favorite novels
-- Automatic chapter body detection
-- Headless browser support
-- Login support for certain host sites
+- Login support via cookies
 - CLI
 - Telegram Bot: [@NovelGrabbyBot](http://t.me/NovelGrabbyBot)

 ## How to use